quchen/articles/fbut.md

 As you can see, the length of the expression grows as we walk down the list, despite the fact that one would expect the `seq` to take care of that sort of issue.
-In fact, `foldl'` not blowing up the stack is an optimization done by our dear friend, the sufficiently smart compiler, which GHC is an example of.
+In fact, `foldl'` not blowing up the heap (where `let` allocates) is an optimization done by our dear friend, the sufficiently smart compiler, which GHC is an example of.